Ilona Tiemens-van Putten

 You can write your e-mail in English.

 My name is Ilona Tiemens-van Putten.
-I am a doctor currently working in psychiatry.
+I am in training as a general practitioner.
 Before I started studying medicine I spent more than 11 years working as a primary care obstetrician.
 During my midwifery study, I saw how a deceased fetus of 16 weeks was stored in a cardboard basin following birth.
 A number of years later when I found out that our baby’s heart had stopped beating at around 15 weeks gestation I thought back to it.
 I wanted to look at the child properly and decided to place it in water immediately after the birth.
 Because the child had already died about 3 weeks earlier, it was darkened after birth and there was a lot of loose skin.
 Following a night in the fridge the baby was beautifully pink.
 After removing the skin it looked so nice that I even showed it to family and friends.
 Because even the gynaecologists at the hospital were so impressed by the sight of the child, I decided to write an article about it for the gynaecologists’ magazine (NTOG).
 I received so many positive comments on it that I decided to create a website where both professionals and parents who are considering the watermethod can find information, and actually see examples.
 There has also been a lot of interest from the funeral perspective, where in the Netherlands is also known as waterreplenishment (wateropbaring).

 I sincerely hope that the watermethod will help many parents to say goodbye to their so wanted child.